September Means Scholarships and a Focus on Malnutrition!

 This September as well, the Academy is spotlighting malnutrition to increase awareness of this issue and to underscore the role that RDNs and NDTRs play in its prevention and treatment.
 Academy materials on this topic deal with malnutrition in pediatric, adult, and senior populations, in special populations, as well as discussing the global nature of this problem.
 The Academy will feature free webinars, events, and research and practice resources throughout the month.
 More information on the Academy’s efforts can be found here.

 The Foundation is involved in efforts to combat malnutrition, in part due to your generous contributions to the Second Century Fund.
-From its partnership with the Academy’s Research, International, and Scientific Affairs team and its current Malnutrition Clinical Characteristics study, to securing Second Century donations from DPGs that will fund critical research and fellowships in malnutrition, the Foundation is helping make a difference in combatting this global challenge.
+From its partnership with the Academy’s Research, International, and Scientific Affairs team and its current Malnutrition Clinical Characteristics study, to securing Second Century donations from DPGs that will fund critical research and fellowships in malnutrition, the Foundation is helping make a difference in combating this global challenge.

 The Academy of Nutrition and Dietetics Foundation’s Abbott Nutrition Alliance Award recognizes up to four Academy members annually working in a hospital setting who have made significant contributions to improve awareness of, and take action to address malnutrition, with an award of $1,400.
 This year’s winners are: Valarie Chudzinski, MA, RDN, LDN; Anne Coltman, MS, RDN, LDN, CNSC; Kathy Irwin, MS, RD, LDN, CNSC; and Byron Richard, MS, RD, CDE.
 Please join me in congratulating these impressive individuals, as well as all the 2018 Foundation scholarship recipients.